rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 layout: ../../layouts/WhatsNewPost.astro
 ---
 # Overview
+Welcome to the January 2024 edition of "What's New in RokuCommunity".
+Please consider <a target="_blank" href="https://rokucommunity.substack.com/">subscribing</a> to stay up to date with what's happening in RokuCommunity.

 ## We need your help
 The RokuCommunity projects are maintained by a relatively small group of developers (mostly volunteers), and we have a growing list of of unresolved issues.
 We need your help!
 There are many different ways you can contribute.
 Whether it's addressing bugs, improving documentation, introducing new features, or simply helping us manage our expanding list of GitHub issues, your involvement would be greatly appreciated.
 We are more than happy to guide you in finding the most suitable contribution method that aligns with your interests.
 To learn more about how you can contribute, feel free to reach out to us on [Slack](https://join.slack.com/t/rokudevelopers/shared_invite/zt-4vw7rg6v-NH46oY7hTktpRIBM_zGvwA), or explore the existing GitHub issues: